EW's Friday Five: The return of Brockhampton, summer Haim, Jack Antonoff, and more songs you’ll Lauv

 5 new tracks to add to your playlist.

-Every Friday, EW runs down the five best songs of the week with Pop Shop.
+Every Friday, EW runs down the five best songs of the week.
 Today’s edition features new Haim, a funky synth-pop supergroup, and the return of the best hip-hop boy band on the planet.

 Haim — “Summer Girl”